ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <section class="text-block">
 Right in the center of the island, not far away from the small town called <nobr>Es Mercadal</nobr>, there is the highest mountain on the island.
-From the top of this mountain you could see the whole island.
+From the top of this mountain you can see the whole island.
 Up there there is a church called Mare de Déu del Toro Santuario.
 There is also a big free parking lot and a few picnic tables with a nice view.
 </section>